 \subsubsection{Recent Theoretical and Phenomenological Two-Photon-Exchange Studies}

 Before addressing what we learn from the E01-001 results, we will provide a brief summary of theory and phenomenology associated with two-photon exchange effects.
-In some cases, the comparison of Rosenbluth and Super-Rosenbluth data to polarization measurements can provide model independent constraints on TPE contribution.
+In some cases, the comparison of Rosenbluth and Super-Rosenbluth data to polarization measurements can provide model-independent constraints on TPE contributions.
 In other cases, more detailed information can be extracted using a specific model or formalism for the $\varepsilon$ dependence.

 The interference of the OPE and TPE amplitudes represents the leading TPE correction to the elastic e-p scattering cross section.
-A simple way to account for the TPE contribution to $\sigma_{R}$ simply by adding the real function $F(Q^2,\varepsilon)$ to the Born reduced cross section:
+A simple way to account for the TPE contribution to $\sigma_{R}$ is to add the real function $F(Q^2,\varepsilon)$ to the Born reduced cross section:

 where a fit to the polarization transfer data, assumed to be insensitive to TPE, is used for $R = \gegm$.
 This is a commonly used approach, although the full picture is more complicated, with a full modeling of the electron-proton scattering including three complex form factors, rather than two real form factors~\cite{guichon03}.
 We provide a basic overview of some of the formalisms for estimating TPE contributions below.
 Additional details can be found in reviews of the form factor extractions and TPE corrections~\cite{punjabi05, arrington07a, carlson07, arrington11b, arrington11a, yang13, Afanasev:2017gsk}.